ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/intrinsics/sse2neon.md

 ---
 layout: learningpathall
-title: Using sse2neon to port intrinsics to Neoverse
+title: Using sse2neon to port code to Arm
 weight: 4
 ---

-## Using sse2neon
+## sse2neon

-The [sse2neon project](https://github.com/DLTcollab/sse2neon) is a quick way to get C/C++ applications compiling and running on Neoverse.
-The sse2neon header file provides NEON implementations for x64 intrinsics so no source code changes are needed.
+The [sse2neon project](https://github.com/DLTcollab/sse2neon) is a quick way to get C/C++ applications compiling and running on Arm.
+The `sse2neon.h` header file provides NEON implementations for x64 intrinsics so no further source code changes are needed.

-Each function call (intrinsic) is simply replaced with NEON instructions and will just work on Neoverse.
+Each intrinsic is replaced with NEON code and so will run on an appropriate Arm platform.

+## Porting with sse2neon

-To make this application compile and run on Neoverse there are three steps.
+To make this application compile and run on Arm there are three steps.

 - Adjust the SSE specific header file usage for the Arm architecture
-- Include sse2neon.h to map the intrinsics to NEON instructions
+- Include `sse2neon.h` to map the intrinsics to NEON instructions
 - Change the g++ compiler flags for the Arm architecture

-Here is the new program.
+Here is the new code (`neon.cpp`).
 The only change is related to the include files.

 ```cpp { file_name="neon.cpp" }
 #include <iostream>